RuthENewman/zima-frontend/README.md

 This is an ongoing project that I will update periodically (ideas include Stripe integration, Redux refactor, or smaller features such as CSS / UI design changes, or being able to add multiple quantities or switch currencies).

-The site will be hosted very shortly with the link added here subsequently.